Early Years Pupil Premium (EYPP)

 The Early Years Pupil Premium (EYPP) is additional funding for early years settings to support the development, learning and care for three and four year old children from families in receipt of out of work benefits.
-EYPP starts from April 2015 and amounts to £300 per child per year where a child attends for their full 570 hours.
+EYPP starts from April 2015 and amounts to £300 (53p per hour) per child per year where a child attends for their full 570 hours.
 Children must receive the early years free entitlement (EYFE) in order to attract EYPP funding.

 All early years providers who offer EYFE in Brighton & Hove can submit a claim for EYPP for eligible children.
 This includes maintained school nursery classes, pre-schools, playgroups, nurseries, nursery schools and childminders.
 If an early years provider receives an “inadequate” Ofsted judgement we are not permitted to fund EYFE, and consequently will not pay EYPP.

 Children are eligible if their parent/guardian receives one of the following benefits:

 - Income-based Jobseekers Allowance